 Recognized by others as an expert in the capability.
 Applies it across multiple projects or divisions.
 Able to explain issues pertaining to capability in relation to broader organizational context.
 Time Spent

-spent refers estimated percentage (%) of time you/your Staff spends on a given capability.
+Time spent refers to the estimated percentage (%) of time you/your Staff spends on a given capability.